iotexproject/iotex-docs/docs/developer/hardware/pebble-certificates.md

 ---
-title: Connect with AWS IoT Core
+title: Integrate with AWS IoT Core
 ---

-# Connect Pebble with AWS IoT Core
+# Integrate Pebble with AWS IoT Core

 This document describes the process for connecting Pebble with the AWS IoT Core and validating that the connection has been established successfully.